tarasglek/chatcraft.org/CONTRIBUTING.md

 - Follow the naming conventions used in the existing codebase.
 - Write clear and concise comments when necessary.
 - Keep lines of code within 80 characters.
+- use `prettier` via VSCode or run the `prettier` script to auto-format.
+We also format on commit with Husky.

 ## Documentation